Imshk/My-blogs/clhexk1ut000209imatl397mx.md

 ## **Lunch and networking**

 After a morning full of insightful talks, it was finally time for lunch and networking.
 The aroma of fresh pizza from Pizza Hut filled the air, and everyone was excited to take a break and indulge in some delicious food.
 As we enjoyed our lunch, we had the opportunity to interact with other attendees, speakers, and organizers, and build new connections.
 I had the pleasure of meeting [Gauri](https://twitter.com/gaurii09), a talented content writer at WeMakeDevs, and [Rakshit](https://twitter.com/RakshitGondwal), who had recently been selected for GSoC'23, and clicking pictures with them.
 Then, I ran into [Akshay](https://twitter.com/akshayktwt), and we enjoyed our pizza together while discussing the importance of community building and DevOps.
 And we exchanged ideas and talked about our experiences in the tech industry.
 Later, I had the chance to speak with [Siddhant](https://twitter.com/i_siddhantk), the program manager at WeMakeDevs, who played a significant role in organizing this event.
-He shared some behind-the-scenes stories of the event and how everything was orchestrated so smoothly. and he recorded my testimonial on the event.
+He shared some behind-the-scenes stories of the event and how everything was orchestrated so smoothly. and he recorded my testimonial at the event.
 Overall, the lunch and networking sessions were fantastic experiences, and I made some great connections.
 I was grateful for the opportunity to interact with so many talented and like-minded individuals.

-## **Containerizing - How and When? by** [**Apoorv Goyal**](https://twitter.com/apoorvtwts)
+## **Containerizing: How and When? by** [**Apoorv Goyal**](https://twitter.com/apoorvtwts)

 Apoorv Goyal, founder of Virtual Tech School and a web developer, was the next speaker at the event.
 His topic of discussion was "Containerizing: How and When?"
 Apoorv talked about the importance of containers and when to use them.
 Before diving into containers, he explained the motivation behind their use.
 Apoorv then went on to describe what containers are and why they have become so popular and beneficial.
 He highlighted some of the benefits of using containers over traditional systems, such as traditional deployment and the dependency matrix.
 Finally, he discussed how containers provide consistency and ease of deployment.